Stump Grinding

 Every area has its own access, soil, wind, HOA, or scheduling wrinkles.
 Pick your nearest page or call or fill out the form and we will sort the rest.

-Barbara, The VillagesStump grinding pricing in Sumter and Lake County follows a consistent pattern.
+HOA documentation timingStump grinding pricing in Sumter and Lake County follows a consistent pattern.
 Most operators charge a base mobilization fee, typically $75-150, plus a per-inch rate based on stump diameter measured at ground level.
 Diameter is the single biggest cost driver.
 A 10-inch stump and a 24-inch stump are very different jobs even if they look similar from a distance.

 Species matters too, though it is a secondary factor.
 Live oak is the densest hardwood commonly removed in The Villages area and takes the longest to grind per inch.
 Slash pine grinds faster.
 Sabal palm is fibrous and grinds differently than either.
 If you know the tree species, mention it.
 If you do not know, mention the bark and leaf type if the tree is still standing, or the stump color and texture if it has already been removed.

 Root exposure adds time.
 A stump where the surface roots flare out significantly at the base takes longer than a clean trunk cut at grade.
 If roots have grown under pavers, a fence, or an irrigation line, that affects both the grinding approach and the cost.
-Flagging any roots you are aware of before the crew arrives saves discussion time on site.
+Flagging any roots you are aware of before the visit saves discussion time on site.

 Multiple stumps on the same property share the mobilization fee.
 Two stumps on the same lot are almost always cheaper per stump than two separate visits.
 Three stumps even more so.
 If you have been putting off a second or third removal because of the per-trip cost, a combined visit changes that math.